-Although there is a growing body of research on this topic [12, 27], the assessment of the state-of-the-art recourse algorithms is usually based on quantitative benchmarking with metrics such as validity, minimality or similarity [3].
+is usually based on quantitative benchmarking with metrics such as validity, minimality or similarity [3].
 While helpful in appreciating the potential of algorithmic recourse strategies, these approaches fall short of assessing the effectiveness of recourse strategies for real users.

-While an algorithm must be efficient and effective, it is also of paramount importance that the interaction paradigm sustains and fosters empowerment by providing a creative space of opportunities to explore while limiting confusion and false expectations.
-In this direction, the recent work by Wang and colleagues [32] proposes an algorithm based on integer linear programming to generate counterfactual explanations, together with a graphical user interface called GAM Coach, to enable end users to develop recourse plans iteratively.
-The authors refer to their approach as an exploratory interface by citing the seminal work by Shneiderman on Human-centered AI Systems [23, 24] since it allows users to freely manipulate the values of the features involved in the decision process.
+While an algorithm must be efficient and effective (as well as free for bias[8]), it is also of paramount importance that the interaction paradigm sustains and fosters empowerment by providing a creative space of opportunities to explore while limiting confusion and false expectations.
+In this direction, the recent work by Wang and colleagues [33] proposes an algorithm based on integer linear programming to generate counterfactual explanations, together with a graphical user interface called GAM Coach, to enable end users to develop recourse plans iteratively.
+The authors refer to their approach as an exploratory interface by citing the seminal work by Shneiderman on Human-centered AI Systems [24, 25] since it allows users to freely manipulate the values of the features involved in the decision process.
 An evaluation study of GAM Coach provided helpful insights on designing user interfaces to support users in leveraging these algorithms effectively.
 Nevertheless, the authors noted how the exploration might become complicated and require several interactions to learn how it works.
-As a design lesson, they suggest that "developers can use the log data [...] to train a new model to predict users' preference configurations" [32].
+As a design lesson, they suggest that "developers can use the log data [...] to train a new model to predict users' preference configurations" [33].
 Another interesting result of that study is that, although participants appreciate being able to control recourse generation with what-if questions, "interactivity and transparency could occasionally confuse users with counterintuitive recourse plans".
-[32].
+[33].
 Indeed, a less explored but critical desideratum is the degree of personalization of the recourse plans to match the users' needs.
-Tailoring recourse to users requires an interactive strategy to include humans in the generation process since some users' preferences cannot be inferred by their features alone [25].
+Tailoring recourse to users requires an interactive strategy to include humans in the generation process since some users' preferences cannot be inferred by their features alone [26].

-Our work investigates a different interaction paradigm with respect to the purely exploratory approach of GAM Coach, while still aimed at implementing the proactive principle proposed for Human-centered AI Systems: "to probe the algorithm boundaries with different inputs" [23].
+Our work investigates a different interaction paradigm with respect to the purely exploratory approach of GAM Coach, while still aimed at implementing the proactive principle proposed for Human-centered AI Systems: "to probe the algorithm boundaries with different inputs" [24].
 Specifically, we use an algorithmic recourse method enriched with preference elicitation capabilities which realizes the personalization of a recourse plan.
 We propose an approach based on a guided-interaction pattern aimed at directly eliciting the user's preferences needed by the algorithm to head the user toward a satisfying recourse intervention quickly.

-We believe that limiting the exploratory opportunities within an optimized step-by-step process may help relieve the user of the possible overwhelming amount of choices in a typical recourse negotiation while still preserving the gist of the prospective strategy by providing users with "a better understanding of each step in the process so that they can prevent mistakes" [24].
+We believe that limiting the exploratory opportunities within an optimized step-by-step process may help relieve the user of the possible overwhelming amount of choices in a typical recourse negotiation while still preserving the gist of the prospective strategy by providing users with "a better understanding of each step in the process so that they can prevent mistakes" [25].

 In this regard, our primary research question concerns the user experience of a novel interaction strategy that we refer to as guided interaction.
 This strategy maintains an exploratory interaction style while establishing boundaries via an optimized preference elicitation process.